KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 Each cascade will have its own ViewProjection matrix for rendering, and this means that it can be represented as a virtual screen.
 For each virtual pixel we can map it to a page table entry, check if that entry is dirty and if so, that portion of the virtual screen needs to be rendered.
 At the end we will have a set of screen tiles (each as large as a page) that need to be rendered.
 In the picture this region of screen tiles that need to be rendered is green while everything in red can be skipped.

 You'll notice that some pages marked 0 are included in the page bounds.
 This represents some degree of wasted effort, but for simplicity the renderable screen region is made rectangular.
+Object culling can help with this situation since it can reduce or eliminate fragments being generated for screen tiles that are within the update region but don't actually need to be updated.

 ### Step 5: Cull Objects
 ![step5](/assets/v0.11/svsms/VSM_Culling.png)

-Using the screen bounds computed in step 4, objects can be culled per cascade.
+Using the screen bounds computed in **step 4**, objects can be culled per cascade.
 To do this project their AABBs into NDC space using the render ViewProjection matrix for each cascade.
 This will give better-than-nothing results, but to get much better results something more advanced such as Hierarchical Depth Buffer (HZB) culling can be used.

 ### Step 6: Render To Physical Memory
 ![step6](/assets/v0.11/svsms/VSM_Step5.png)
 *Helpful Resources:*
 * [Matrix Setup For Tiled Rendering](https://stackoverflow.com/questions/28155749/opengl-matrix-setup-for-tiled-rendering)

-To do this we first have to augment each cascade's ViewProjection matrix to only encompass the screen bounds computed in step 4.
+To do this we first have to augment each cascade's ViewProjection matrix to only encompass the screen bounds computed in **step 4**.
 This will enable us to render the part that changed and skip what didn't much more effectively which matches up with the description of a clip map given above.
-To do this the matrix can be split into tiles and fractionally translated so that we can set the viewport size to be exactly the step 4 bounds.
+To do this the matrix can be split into tiles and fractionally translated so that we can set the viewport size to be exactly the **step 4** bounds.

 If we have a page table that is 64x64, this means we also have 64x64 screen tiles.
-NDC space goes from [-1, 1] meaning it is 2 units wide, high and deep.
+NDC space goes from **[-1, 1]** meaning it is 2 units wide, high and deep.
 This means each tile is 2/64 = 1/32 units in size.
 What we can do is sum up the number of tiles we want to render in the X and Y directions and merge them into larger groups.
 Here is some pseudocode that will do that:

+**Note:** Depending on how good your object culling is, this step may end up being unnecessary.
+What it does is help reduce the size of viewport that is being rendered to in order to offset any false positives that the culling algorithm produces.
+The less false positives there are, the less there is a need for viewport bounds changes.

 {% highlight cpp %}
     // Index of the min and max screen tiles we want to render